Freeman Wills Crofts

 The Sea Mystery (1928) (Chapters 1, 2, 3, 5, 6, first part of 12)

-The Box Office Murders (1929)
+The Box Office Murders (1929) (available on-line at

 Sir John Magill's Last Journey (1930)